grking8/homepage/_posts/2020-02-29-pushing-docker-images-from-ec2-to-ecr-using-iam-roles.md

 ### Create an IAM policy

-In the IAM console, create a policy `ECRContainerise` with description `"Allows Docker images to be built and pushed to the ECR repository ec2-ecr-test"` using the JSON
+In the IAM console, create a policy `ECRContainerise` with description `"Allows Docker images to be built and pushed to the ECR repository ec2-ecr-test"` using this JSON

 ```json
 {